 Voluntary Leaving or Discharge

 This section discusses the general principles involved in determining whether a given separation is a voluntary leaving or a discharge.
 Eligibility factors, such as whether the claimant had good cause for quitting or was discharged for misconduct, are given secondary consideration.
 The appropriate category to consult in determining the claimant's eligibility will depend upon the reasons why the claimant voluntarily quit or was discharged.

-- Leaving Prior to Effective Time
+A. Leaving Prior to Effective Time

 Frequently after notice of a quit, layoff, or discharge has been given, either the claimant or the employer will act to accelerate the separation.
 Such action can alter the character of the separation.